EricMFink/PR/_questions/Conflicts.md

 ### Question 5

-Kieran, five years out of law school, accepted a job with Sato & Perlmutter, LLP.
-A couple of months after he started work, Miranda Perlmutter was asked to take over representation of Kasho Natural Foods in an ongoing lawsuit against the Roxbury Box Company.
-Kasho had fired its previous counsel after a dispute over legal fees.
-Miranda wants to accept Kasho as a client.
-However, there may be a problem.

-Kieran came to Sato & Perlmutter from another firm, Podkrash and Associates, LLP, where he had worked for three years.
-The Podkrash firm has been representing the Roxbury Box Company in the Kasho litigation for the last two years.
-Kieran did not work on the Roxbury matter while he worked at Podkrash.
-While Kieran was working at Podkrash, he dated Lance, the senior paralegal at the firm.
-Lance oversaw all the staff work on the Roxbury matter and talked at length about the factual and strategic issues in the case with Kieran on many occasions.
-For example, the two men talked about a decision of the partner in charge of the litigation that a key document that might impact Roxbury's liability was not covered by the plaintiffs' discovery request.
-Lance disagreed with the partner's decision, but ultimately decided to keep his mouth shut.

-After consultation with her firm's ethics counsel, Miranda decides to undertake representation of Kasho.
-However, she does not wish to terminate Kieran's employment as a way to solve any conflicts problem.
-Instead, she timely screens Kieran from the lawyers working on the matter, sees to it that he receives no part of the fee from the Kasho matter, and provides appropriate written notices to Roxbury about the screening procedures.

-Was Sato & Perlmutter permitted to undertake representation of Kasho in this manner?

-A) Yes, because Lance and Kieran's relationship was personal in nature.

-B) Yes, because Kieran was properly screened from the Kasho representation.

-C) No, because there is a substantial risk that confidential information that Kieran would have learned at the Podkrash firm would materially advance Kasho's position in the litigation.

-D) No, because this is a situation in which screening is insufficient to avoid the possibility of a conflict of interest so long as Kieran remains at the firm.

-### Question 6

-Five years ago, attorney Barry worked at a large law firm with offices across the country.
-One of the firm's partners defended Panko, Inc., an appliance manufacturer, against allegations that its toasters had a defect that would cause many of them to catch fire.
-Barry was not involved in that litigation and did not learn anything about it during his time at the firm.
-Barry has since opened up a private practice of his own.
-Ted comes to Barry's new office seeking legal help.
-Ted tells Barry that his Panko toaster recently overheated and caused a house fire.
-He would like to sue Panko for damages.
-May Barry represent him a suit against Panko without Panko's informed consent?

-A) Yes, because there was not a substantial risk that confidential factual information as would normally have been obtained in the prior representation of Panko would materially advance Ted's position in the subsequent matter.

-B) Yes, because Barry did not actually acquire confidential information that is material to Ted's lawsuit while he was working at his old law firm.

-C) No, because the matters are the same or substantially related.

-D) No, because Ted's interests are materially adverse to those of Panko.

-### Question 7

 Armand, a lawyer, represented Walter, a plastic surgeon, during Walter's contested divorce from his wife five years ago.
 Armand no longer has any contact with Walter, and he does not remember anything about Walter's case.
 Recently, one of Walter's patients, Celia, developed serious complications and nearly died as the result of the extensive cosmetic surgery that Walter performed on her.
 She wants to sue him for punitive damages based on gross negligence.
 She has asked Armand to represent her.
 May he do so without Walter's consent?

 A) Yes, because he no longer represents Walter and the medical malpractice matter is unrelated to the divorce.